jholoman/fraud_demo/README.md

 1|AGILEST COLLECTIONS|127 E TRINITY PLDECATUR GA 30030|33.773344|-84.296021||FURNISHINGS / APPLIANCES OFFICE & HOME |5712
 2|AGNES SCOTT COLLEGE|141 E COLLEGE AVEDECATUR GA 30030|33.76825|-84.294489|(404) 471-6000|BUSINESS / PROFESSIONAL SERVICES |7399

-The LoadSeedData method in the java application simply loads these files into HBase, for retrieval later.
+The LoadSeedData class in the java application simply loads these files into HBase, for retrieval later.
 The gen_transaction.py script picks a random record from the stores and customers table and generates a transaction:

 ```